aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 Returning Input and Output Brokers
 ----------------------------------

 The DataSourceI will have to instantiate and return the appropriate brokers, depending on the signal type.
-The name of the broker returned in the ``GetBrokerName`` shall be consistent with the class type of the Brokers that are added in the ``GetInputBrokers`` and ``GetOutputBrokers``.
+The name of the broker returned in the ``GetBrokerName`` method shall be consistent with the class type of the Brokers that are added in the ``GetInputBrokers`` and ``GetOutputBrokers``.

 .. code-block:: c++